DuncanDHall/SoftSysVinny/reports/final.md

 ## Description

 This is Vinny, a command-line text editor in C that clones some of vim's basic features.
 Vinny currently has limited functionality, but the core structure of a text editor was the primary goal for the project.
-Vinny allows switching of modes, navigation of a cursor, an insertion and deletion of characters, and a command mode for saving and quitting, all with a basic view displaying lines, line numbers, mode, and cursor.
+Vinny allows switching of modes, navigation of a cursor, an insertion and deletion of characters, and a command mode for saving and quitting, all with a basic view displaying lines, line numbers, mode, and a cursor.

 ## Code Structure